rosflight/rosplane/README.md

 ROSplane is a basic fixed-wing autopilot build around ROS2 for use with the ROSflight autopilot.
 It is a continuation of the original [ROSplane](https://github.com/byu-magicc/rosplane) project.
 It is built according to the methods published in Small Unmanned Aircraft: Theory and Practice by Dr. Randy Beard and Dr. Tim McLain.

 For more information, see the [ROSplane overview](https://docs.rosflight.org/git-main/user-guide/rosplane-overview/) or the [ROSplane setup guide](https://docs.rosflight.org/git-main/user-guide/rosplane-setup/) on the [ROSflight documentation](https://docs.rosflight.org/git-main/).

+A special thanks is due to the developers of ROSplane v1.0.
+Their work allowed for the project in its current form.
+These include Gary Ellingson, who did much of the original development into C++ of these algorithms.
+Thanks are also due to Judd Mehr and Brian Russel who adapted work for ROSplane.